Pratt Lyons

-Pratt Gilbert Lyons Jr. (born September 17, 1974) is an American former professional football player who was a defensive end for two seasons for the Tennessee Oilers of the National Football League (NFL).
+Pratt Gilbert Lyons Jr. (born September 17, 1974) is an American former professional football player who was a defensive end for two seasons with the Tennessee Oilers of the National Football League (NFL).

 Lyons played college football for the Utah State Aggies and Troy Trojans before being selected by the Oilers in the fourth round of the 1997 NFL draft with the 107th overall pick.